induktio/thinker/Details.md

 It is also possible to place multiple similar landmarks if the corresponding landmark option is set to some value greater than one.
 When playing on smaller maps, it might make more sense to disable some additional landmarks, as otherwise the map generator may skip placing some landmarks due to not having enough space.

-The new map generator is entirely different from the vanilla version, so it does not parse the variables specified in `alphax.txt` WorldBuilder section.
-Only in limited cases, such as fungus placement, WorldBuilder variables might be used by the game engine when the new map generator is enabled.
+The new map generator is entirely different from the original version, so it does not use most variables specified in `alphax.txt` WorldBuilder section.
+Only in limited cases, such as river or fungus placement, WorldBuilder variables might be used by the game engine when the new map generator is enabled.

 Thinker's `faction_placement` algorithm tries to balance faction starting locations more evenly across the whole map area while avoiding unusable spawns on tiny islands.
 The selection also takes into account land quality near the spawn.
 The effect is most noticeable on Huge map sizes.